 - Costings are already in place and the anthology will be available to buy for $10 from the authors (or publisher).
 Bulk sales from the publisher will be available online.

+- Pre-sales for the paperback and e-book will be available in July for those unable to attend the Brisbane launch.

+the new text — - Costings are already in place and the anthology will be available to buy for $10 from the authors (or publisher).
+Bulk sales from the publisher will be available online.

-- Pre-sales for the paperback and e-book will be available around June/July for those unable to attend the Brisbane launch.
+- Pre-sales for the paperback and e-book will be available in July for those unable to attend the Brisbane launch.